metallicsoul92/Libre-OS/README.md

 # TODO:

-  Correctly setup paging.
+  1. Correctly setup paging.
-  Correctly setup processes
+  2. Correctly setup processes
-  Create User-Mode and add support for Ext4 file system
+  3. Create User-Mode and add support for Ext4 file system
+     a.
 Ext4 has backwards compatibility to Ext3 and Ext2 from what i read. so i do believe that i can load those three if i just implement one